FLAX AND FAIRSING VINEYARD

 In March of 2021, next to a block of our mature Chardonnay vines, nearly an acre of fertile Fairsing soil welcomed our first plot of fiber flax.

-Tended by Meara McNally Butler, Fairsing’s manager of Finance and Admin, the variety of fiber flax chosen for planting is taller than flax grown for consumption (flax seed).
+Tended by Meara McNally Butler, Fairsing’s General Manager, the variety of fiber flax chosen for planting is taller than flax grown for consumption (flax seed).
 Select flax cultivars are renowned for their tall, unbranched stalks, resulting in luxurious bast fiber of superior length.

 A woman broadcasts fiber flax seeds on a plot of soil at Fairsing Vineyard in Oregon's Willamette Valley